REMEMBERING HOW TO SAY "YES": My Spain Retreat

 I felt like a goddess-in-the-making in that outfit.

 Now there was a sensation I hadn’t felt in an age.
-But I was going to the Ultimate Goddess Retreat, so I figured it was time that I dressed like one.
+But I was going to a goddess-centered retreat, so I figured it was time that I dressed like one.

 Other outfits dashed forward to be chosen.
 An immense pile of clothing ensued.
 Pieces were rolled, mix-match pairings were laid out on the bed, and my old fight gear was replaced.